First Alert Forecast: We’re tracking more 90s, then a big temperature drop!

 Friday: Partly Cloudy.
 Isolated Showers (20%).
 Highs in the mid 90s.

-Saturday: Partly Cloudy.
+Saturday: Mostly Cloudy.
 Isolated Showers Possible (20%).
 Highs in the upper 70s and lower 80s.

 Copyright 2019 WIS.
 All rights reserved.